 Board of Directors

-Joyce Benedict, Carol Bigelow, Joy Brown, Julie Carson, Bobbi Coleman, June Doll, Stephen Doll, Dr. Frank Diefenderfer, Andrew Grant, James J. Geis, Michael Gist, Mia James, Randy Jaye, Dr. Sue Kim, Mary-Lu Leveroni, Leslie Madigan, Pat Sample, Dr. Philip J. Shapiro, Joan Skirde, Dan Smith, Mary Smith, Shirley Stover, Elaine Tindell, Erlene Turner
+Joyce Benedict, Carol Bigelow, Joy Brown, Julie Carson, Dr. Frank Diefenderfer, James J. Geis, Michael Gist, Mia James, Randy Jaye, Dr. Sue Kim, Leslie Madigan, Pat Sample, Dr. Philip J. Shapiro, Diana Simmons, Joan Skirde, Shirley Stover, Elaine Tindell, Erlene Turner